crossoverJie/feign-plus/README.md

 }
 ```

-then consumer can catch `DemoException` like local call:
+then the consumer can catch `DemoException` like local call:

 ```java
         try {